-Each application contains a species distribution layer and, where available, various supporting layers that the user may or may not choose to use.
+There is one application for each species of bat.
+Each application will contain a species distribution layer and, where available, various supporting layers for that species that the user may or may not choose to use.
 Each layer can be turned on and off as required.
 The details for each layer are provided below.

 ALA Records - Atlas of living Australia Species web mapping service (WMS) http://www.ala.org.au